 Professor Patricia Harvey

-IAS Fellow at St Mary's College (January - March 2012)
+IAS Fellow at St Mary's College, Durham University (January - March 2012)

 Professor Harvey is a noted authority on bioenergy systems, biomaterial processing and biofuel supply chains.
 Trained as a plant biochemist with a PhD from Durham University, she spent 2 years at Genzyme Biochemicals in business development before leaving to conduct research into the biochemistry of lignin breakdown at Imperial College, and then Greenwich University.
 She has extensive experience of the biofuels industry and related technologies, and was recently part of a 13-person strong UK delegation energy mission to Israel to present on issues such as UK policy on renewable energy and alternative resources for energy such as solar and biofuels.

 The oil crises of the 1970's prompted interest in biomass to produce liquid biofuels and replace fossil-based transport fuels, and her fundamental research into the plant and fungal oxidative metabolic pathways associated with production of oxidative catalysts resulted in a major breakthough in 1985 in unravelling the nature and mechanisms by which white-rot fungi trigger lignin breakdown in woody lignocellulosic materials to gain access to cellulose.
 A number of research contracts swiftly followed from the pulp and paper, wood preservation and petroleum industry sectors, to treat lignocellulosic waste streams and petroleum hydrocarbon decontamination, as well as appointments to various European Science and Technology Cooperation Actions, such as that concerned with phytotechnologies to promote sustainable land use and improve food safety.